Loading...

 It’s important to consult with a doctor to find a routine that works best for them.

 Besides scheduling a dialysis routine, it’s important to keep yourself active and do things you enjoy.
 This could be spending time with friends, exercising, or having hobbies.

 Staying active and social helps you to feel more active and have control of your life.

 How to Manage Diet and Lifestyle on Kidney Dialysis

-One needs to modify one's diet during dialysis because the kidneys are unable to remove some things from the blood, such as potassium, sodium, and phosphorus.
+Otherwise, the kidneys will be unable to remove some things from the blood.
+For example, potassium, sodium, and phosphorus.

-It is important to control diet and fluid intake.
 Increased fluid intake leads to fluid accumulation in the lungs, which can affect patients' breathing.

-It is also advisable for patients on dialysis to exercise to maintain good health.
 Even simple activities such as walking or performing yoga-like poses increase overall health and optimise mood.

 How to Manage Side Effects of Kidney Dialysis